PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 showTitle: true
 ---

-The Marketing team's objective is to _increase the number of relevant visitors to posthog.com._ Once a visitor lands on our website, the Growth team are then responsible for maximising conversion and activation.
+The Marketing team's main focus is acquisition.
+Our specific objective is to _get as many relevant developers and technical product managers as possible to visit posthog.com_

-As we aspire to product-led growth, we believe that it is important to treat our Website & Docs as their own product as well, rather than having them be owned by Marketing.
+Once a visitor lands on our website, the [Growth](/handbook/people/team-structure/growth) team are responsible for maximising activation.

 ## Positioning

-We use a positioning statement based on [a template by Geoffrey Moore](https://gist.github.com/JoshSmith/2041454), which enables us to establish a position relative to the rest of the market.
-Our positioning statement helps us think about how we can continue to improve and evolve PostHog ahead of alternative tools:
+We use a positioning statement to help us think about how we can continue to improve and evolve PostHog ahead of alternative tools:

 _For product managers who need to understand their users, PostHog is the only open-source, all-in-one analytics platform that offers everything from funnel analysis and cohort tracking, to feature flags and session recording._